 My other projects broadly examine the causes of civil conflict and transnational terrorism.
 Methodologically, I build semi-supervised and unsupervised learning agendas to validate my customized measures.
 Such approaches can be valuable for others as well as they seek to validate their own new constructs.
 I also put forward modeling strategies that more closely approximate phenomena under study.

 I hold a M.A. in Political Science from Washington University in St. Louis, a B.A. in international Politics and a B.A. in Journalism & Communication (with honors) from Tsinghua University.
 I recently won the Best Paper in International Relations Award, the Pi Sigma Alpha Award for the best paper presented at the 2019 MPSA Conference, and the Best Poster Award (Application) at the PolMeth XXXVII Summer Meeting.
-Two of my papers are forthcoming at the Journal of Conflict Resolution.
+My work has been published, or conditionally accepted in Political Analysis and twice in the Journal of Conflict Resolution.